chenxingqiang/secret-learn/doc/testimonials/testimonials.rst

     implementation, along with Pipelining and FeatureUnions, allows us to develop complex machine learning algorithms efficiently and reliably.

-    Anyone interested in learning more about how AWeber deploys jax-sklearn in a production environment should check out talks from PyData Boston by AWeber's Michael Becker available at https://github.com/mdbecker/pydata_2013.
+    Anyone interested in learning more about how AWeber deploys secret-learn in a production environment should check out talks from PyData Boston by AWeber's Michael Becker available at https://github.com/mdbecker/pydata_2013.